 7. Retail Marijuana Testing Facility License;

+03.01.02 Licenses for a Marijuana Hospitality Business or a Retail Marijuana Hospitality and Sales Business are not allowed.

 Part IV.
 Applications: Procedures, Hearings and Determinations

 Section 04.01 Application Procedures

 04.01.01 The Local Licensing Authority or its designee shall be the administrative agent for the purposes of disseminating applications for licenses pursuant to these Regulations and related materials, for the purpose of receiving applications and fees and for the purpose of making determinations of completeness.
 Upon receipt of a Marijuana Establishment application, the Local Licensing Authority or its designee shall review the application for completeness.